aptos-labs/developer-docs/docs/move/move-on-aptos/objects/configuring-objects.md

 # Configuring objects

-At this point, you have an object, but how do you specialize it.
+At this point, you have an object, but how do you specialize it?
 Objects must be configured for their capabilities at creation time.
 If they are not configured with the correct capabilities at creation time, it will be impossible to change later.